frontendpatterns/frontendpatterns.dev/src/content/patterns/public-api.md

 ## Solution

-Apply the Public API pattern by exposing only necessary interfaces while keeping implementation details private and flexible, and reinforce it with concise examples or tests.
+Expose only necessary interfaces while keeping implementation details private and flexible.
 For example, split a billing feature so API clients, hooks, and UI elements live in distinct folders with explicit boundaries.